9 Best Campgrounds at Kings Canyon National Park, CA

 5. Sheep Creek Campground

 Sheep Creek Campground is the first campground you come to in the Cedar Grove area.
 Trees here are larger than those at Moraine Campground, so views of the canyon walls are more obstructed, and the amount of light falling on campgrounds is reduced.
 Nonetheless, this is still a lovely campground with a true forest setting and ample space between sites.
+The maximum RV length is 30 feet.

 The South Fork of the Kings River runs through the campground, and the sound of rushing water gets louder as you move farther down the gently sloping terrain, away from the road.